ValueForge/FundItETC/CONTRIBUTING.md

 8. _Create a Pull Request_

-   At this point you should either have a forked repository with your issue fixes and it is time to put in a PR.
+   At this point you should have a forked repository with your issue fixes and it is time to put in a PR.
 Make sure that your PR has something like `addresses #26` or `closes #26` The most important thing is that it has the relevant issue number referenced in the body of the PR.

 9. _Make noise!_